avikarto/machineLearningExamples/project_stockPrediction/README.md

 sklearn.linear_model.score returned a 96.82% model accuracy when the trained model was run on the test data.

 Notes:
-- Apple's behavior is fairly uncorrelated with Google's closing price, but still behaves somewhat linearly and is included in the model.
+- Apple's same-day behavior is fairly uncorrelated with Google's closing price, but still behaves somewhat linearly and is included in the model.

 --------------------------------------------------------------------
 --------------------------------------------------------------------